India.gov.in: Content

-Directories is a link repository of web links which links to official websites/web-pages of the states and union territories.
+Directories is a link repository of web links which link to official websites/web-pages of the states and union territories.
 It consists of links to Union Government bodies, state and union territories departments and bodies, legislature to judiciary.
-It includes telephone numbers listed by state, with STD, ISD and PIN codes.
+It includes telephone numbers listed by state, with STD, ISD, and PIN codes.

 Documents has documents and reports released or published by the Indian Government at the Central or State level.

-Forms is a resource for application forms of central/state/UT governments for services, certificates and licences.
+Forms is a resource for application forms of central/state/UT governments for services, certificates, and licences.

 Acts.
 The Indiacode Textbase contains the sections, schedules, short title, enactment date, and footnotes in every act.
 The Statement of Objects and Reasons, Table of Contents, or the status of an act can be retrieved through INCODIS.
-Through INCODIS users look up the acts or amendments provided they know either the act year, act number, section number, schedule number- or some keywords included in the act.
+Through INCODIS, users look up the acts or amendments provided they know either the act year, act number, section number, schedule number, or some keywords included in the act.

-Rules includes important rules passed by parliament and the State Legislative Assemblies as well as the sub-ordinate legislations issued by the departments.
+Rules includes important rules passed by parliament and the State Legislative Assemblies as well as the subordinate legislations issued by the departments.

 Schemes is where the government announces welfare schemes.
-The schemes could be either central, state specific or a joint collaboration between the centre and the states.
+The schemes could be either central, state-specific, or a joint collaboration between the centre and the states.

-Tenders takes a visitor to the sub-site www.tenders.gov.in, a portal for tenders published by Indian government departments, public sector units, public sector banks, state government departments and other government organisations.
+Tenders takes a visitor to the sub-site www.tenders.gov.in, a portal for tenders published by Indian government departments, public sector units, public sector banks, state government departments, and other government organisations.

-Know India offers the heritage, history, culture, geography, politics and demographics of the country.
-It introduces the nation’s national symbols, states, Union Territories, districts and national holidays.
+Know India offers the heritage, history, culture, geography, politics, and demographics of the country.
+It introduces the nation’s national symbols, states, Union Territories, districts, and national holidays.
 The Kids Corner and My India My Pride segments of the section educate citizens about the legacy of the country.
-My India My Pride is a segment which has the Presidents Address to the nation, Republic Day Webcast, poems on India, photo archive of republic day celebrations.
-There is a listing of awardees of Bharat Ratna, Param Vir Chakra, Padma Awards, Gallantry Awards, Bravery Awards, Correctional Service Medal Awards, Police Medal for Gallantry and Meritorious Service Awards.
+My India My Pride is a segment which has the President's Address to the nation, Republic Day Webcast, poems on India, and a photo archive of republic day celebrations.
+There is a listing of awardees of Bharat Ratna, Param Vir Chakra, Padma Awards, Gallantry Awards, Bravery Awards, Correctional Service Medal Awards, Police Medal for Gallantry, and Meritorious Service Awards.

 Business Section is a microsite for business information at business.gov.in.
 Also known as the Business Portal of India, this section provides a guide for entrepreneurs and content on doing business in India.
-The website links to business-related online services, provides forms of government departments and connects business-related government websites.
+The website links to business-related online services, provides forms of government departments, and connects business-related government websites.

 Current Information is a source of live webcasts of National events such as the Republic Day Parade and the Union budget of India.
-It provides a feed of news articles from Doordarshan, offers press releases sourced from the Press Information Bureau and a list of announcements contributed by central and state departments.
+It provides a feed of news articles from Doordarshan, offers press releases sourced from the Press Information Bureau, and a list of announcements contributed by central and state departments.

 How Do I provides information and links to citizen services provided by the central and state/UT governments in India.

-Spotlight is a monthly feature that highlights an online service, scheme or event of the Government, which may be of significance to citizens.
+Spotlight is a monthly feature that highlights an online service, scheme, or event of the Government, which may be of significance to citizens.